FUZOMA

 Additionally, there are many programs that work behind the scenes to make FUZOMA possible.
 Credit is due to the following:

 There is no commercial software in FUZOMA.
 Some programs are ex-commercial, but have since been made freely available by their authors, eg. Al Lowe’s games and IBM’s PC-DOS.
-Due to limited space, however, I do allow myself some flexibility in choosing versions.
+Due to limited space and a noble cause, however, I do allow myself some flexibility in choosing versions.
 If Al Lowe is only technically giving away the Amiga version of his games, but the Atari files are smaller, I use them.
 And even if, technically, only the newest DOS 7.10 is free from IBM, I don’t flinch at using the older version 3.30.
 You get the idea.
 If I’m causing you or anyone you know to lose money, let me know and I’ll fix it.
-Similarly, if you like any of the shareware software, buy it!
+Similarly, if you like any of the shareware software, try to buy it!

 footer